Rich Arentzen and Tove Ohlander are the co-founders of AO Glass.

-Rich and Tove met at the Orrefors (Sweden’s National) School of Glass in 1994.
-In 1998, they started their first glass blowing studio in the Oslo area of Norway.
+Rich and Tove built a business based on their separate approaches to learning the craft of glass work.
+They bring both of their perspectives together at a dynamic and culturally diverse glass factory-studio in the heart of the South End of Burlington VT.
+They met at the Sweden’s National School of Glass, Orrefors, in 1994 and in 1998, they started their first glass blowing studio in the Oslo area of Norway.
 Drawn to Burlington, they moved to Vermont in 2007 and started AO Glass.

-Today, both Arentzen and Ohlander are present at the 10,000 sq.ft.
+Both Arentzen and Ohlander are present at the 10,000 sq.ft.
 Pine St. factory.
-They and their skilled team continue to provide clients with high-end glass components, glass gifts, and tableware.
-And AO Glassmaintains its Nordic connection by importing Swedish Glass from Glasma in Småland, the research center for glass raw material production that creates our eco-crystal: user friendly and dishwasher safe!
+Together with their skilled team they provide clients with high-end glass components, glass gifts, and tableware.
+AO Glass maintains its Nordic connection by importing Swedish Glass from Glasma in Småland, the research center for glass raw material production that creates our eco-crystal: user friendly and dishwasher safe!

 AO Glass is a protector of the craft - literally “keeping the fires burning” while providing jobs and contributing to Burlington’s creative economy as a manufacturer of handblown glass components with national clients.

 Tove Ohlander grew up in a densely glass-cultured area of the world, Småland, Sweden, and became a part of the deep tradition of glass blowing at the Orrefors Glass School.
-Tove has worked in the glass manufacturing field as a glass blower, engraver, and product designer while managing brand development and marketing since 1996.
-Tove is also he founder of tove wear, a brand with a clear women focus, based on her years as a creative maker.
+Tove works in the glass manufacturing field as a glass product designer while managing brand development and marketing.
+Tove is also the founder of tove wear ~ a clothing brand with a clear women focus, based on her experience as a creative maker looking for empowering and inspiring clothes.

 AO Retro: timeline, pride points & struggles